t04glovern/aws-robomaker-cfn/.blog/README.md

 ./robomaker-app.sh
 ```

-The status of the deployment can be viewed in the RoboMaker deployment console
+The status of the deployment can be viewed in the RoboMaker deployment console.

 ![RoboMaker Deployment status](img/robomaker-deployment-status-01.png)